gotbadger/borderless_csv/README.md

 # BorderlessCsv
-Tool for creating simple csv files form transferwise accounts for accountacy purposes...
+Tool for creating simple csv files from transferwise accounts for accountacy purposes...

 ## Installation